yat-labs/yat-docs/yat-docs/docs/guides/2_integration.md

 y.at supports purchasing a Yat using credit card and cryptocurrencies.
 All Yat purchases can be discounted with a Promo Code, and if the discount is 100%, then no payment details are required whatsoever.

-The demonstration flow above illustrates how to go about claiming a free yat by applying a Promo Code with 100% discount.
+The demonstration flow above illustrates how to go about claiming a yat by applying a Promo Code with 100% discount.
 We'll describe that flow first, and then talk about how the credit card and crypto payments work.

 ### Checking Yat availability